junxit/us-congress-bills-116/bill.md

 - **(c)** *Federal share* Section 383(a) (34 U.S.C.
 11274(a)) is amended by striking “facility's budget” and inserting “project's budget”.
 - **(d)** *Evaluation and information* Section 386(a) (34 U.S.C.
 11277(a)) is amended in the matter preceding paragraph (1)—
   - **(1)** by striking “3” and inserting “5” each place the term appears; and
-  - **(2)** by inserting “, acting through the Associate Commissioner of the Family and Youth Services Bureau,” after “Secretary”.
+  - **(2)** by inserting “, acting through the Associate Commissioner of the Family and Youth Services Bureau” after “Secretary”.
 - **(e)** *Performance standards* Section 386A(a) (34 U.S.C.
-11278(a)) is amended by inserting “and the date of enactment of the Runaway and Homeless Youth and Trafficking Prevention Act of 2019” after “2008”.
+11278(a)) is amended by striking “Reconnecting Homeless Youth Act of 2008” and inserting “Runaway and Homeless Youth and Trafficking Prevention Act of 2019”.
 - **(f)** *Nondiscrimination* Part F is amended by inserting after section 386A (34 U.S.C.
 11278) the following:
   > ## § 386B.
 Nondiscrimination
   >